 Kasia Madera is a BBC World News journalist and presenter.

-Kasia has worked on many of the World’s biggest news stories.
-A particular highlight was presenting on the night of the London 2012 Olympics Opening Ceremony.
-Kasia’s programme was simulcast on BBC One and attracted some of the BBC News Channel’s highest audience figures.
+Working on many of the World’s biggest news stories, a particular highlight for Kasia was presenting on the night of the London 2012 Opening Ceremony.
+Simulcast on BBC One, the programme attracted some of the BBC News Channel’s highest audience figures.

-As well as anchoring BBC’s live news programmes, Kasia has also presented a number of features as part of BBC Global’s Country Direct series.
+As well as anchoring BBC’s live news programmes, Kasia has also presented a number of features for BBC Global’s Country Direct series.

 Bilingual in Polish, Kasia secured an exclusive interview with the newly elected Polish President, Andrzej Duda.
 This was the President’s first television interview with an international broadcaster.

-An active member of London’s Polish Community, Kasia has been honoured for her work in promoting Polish culture by winning the Maciej Płaźyński International Journalism Award.
+An active member of London’s Polish Community, Kasia has been awarded the Maciej Płaźyński International Journalism Award for her work in promoting Polish culture.

-Kasia is also a member of the Belvedere Forum steering committee – the non-governmental organisation aimed at building Polish British relations through arts, culture and trade.
+Kasia is also a member of the Belvedere Forum steering committee – an organisation aimed at building Polish British relations through arts, culture and trade.

-Off-screen, Kasia Madera is a very experienced conference facilitator, awards host, and has chaired numerous panel debates.
+Off-screen, Kasia Madera is a very experienced conference facilitator, awards host and panel chair.